(above) from the outer arm of the jetty

 running through the centre.

 very cheap rate.

-consisted of steak, onions, potatoes & cabbage,
+steak, onions, potatoes & cabbage, with cheese,

 hard to realise Helsingfors is ice bound for 4

 months of the year.

-to adhere to our original programme so the Fleet left
+adhere to our original programme so the Fleet left

 at 2 PM on Thursday (22 Sept) for out next

 port of call, Stockholm the Capital of Sweden.

 with gilt domes.
-The General Post Office &
+The General Post

-Archeological Society's building is just behind
+Office & Archeological Society's building is

 of the Pilot Station

 where pilots were changed